rogeriog/VibroML/README.md

 [![PyPI Version](https://img.shields.io/pypi/v/vibroml.svg)](https://pypi.org/project/vibroml/) [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

 ### Overview

 VibroML is a powerful and user-friendly Python toolkit designed for efficient, Machine-Learned Interatomic Potential (MLIP)-driven vibrational analysis of crystalline materials.
 It streamlines the process of identifying and stabilizing dynamically unstable phases, making it an invaluable tool for materials discovery and design.

-Leveraging state-of-the-art MLIPs like MACE and M3GNet, VibroML can:
+By leveraging state-of-the-art MLIPs like MACE, VibroML significantly reduces manual intervention, accelerating the discovery of novel, dynamically stable material phases.

+### Key Capabilities

+VibroML provides an end-to-end workflow to:

-1.  **Compute Phonon Band Structures & Density of States (DOS):** Accurately predict vibrational properties.
+*   **Compute Phonon Band Structures & Density of States (DOS):** Accurately predict vibrational properties.
-2.  **Screen for Imaginary (Negative) Modes:** Automatically detect dynamically unstable phonon modes.
+*   **Screen for Imaginary (Negative) Modes:** Automatically detect dynamically unstable phonon modes.
-3.  **Automated Soft Mode Displacement & Re-optimization:** Displace atoms along unstable eigenmodes and re-optimize the structure to find lower-energy, stable configurations.
+*   **Automated Soft Mode Displacement & Re-optimization:** Displace atoms along unstable eigenmodes and re-optimize the structure to find lower-energy, stable configurations.
-4.  **Validate Dynamic Stability:** (Future) Utilize MLIP-powered Ab Initio Molecular Dynamics (AIMD) trajectories for robust stability assessment.
+*   **Validate Dynamic Stability:** (Future) Utilize MLIP-powered Ab Initio Molecular Dynamics (AIMD) trajectories for robust stability assessment.

-This end-to-end workflow significantly reduces manual intervention, accelerating the discovery of novel, dynamically stable material phases.

-### Features
+### Modes of Operation

+VibroML offers several specialized modes to suit different analysis needs:

--   **Phonon-Only Mode:** Quickly compute phonon band structures and DOS, with detailed reporting of imaginary modes.
+*   **Phonon-Only Mode:** Quickly compute phonon band structures and DOS, with detailed reporting of imaginary modes.
 Ideal for initial stability checks.
--   **Auto-Screen Mode:** An intelligent, automated pipeline to detect unstable modes, displace atoms along them, re-optimize the structure, and iteratively stabilize it.
-This mode includes a parameter sweep to find optimal calculation settings.
+*   **Auto-Screen Mode:** An intelligent, automated pipeline to detect unstable modes, displace atoms along them, re-optimize the structure, and iteratively stabilize it.
+This mode includes a parameter sweep to find optimal calculation settings and is now enhanced with a Genetic Algorithm for exploring stable configurations.
--   **Soft-Mode Iterative Optimization:** A dedicated workflow to systematically explore stable configurations by displacing along soft modes and relaxing, iterating until stability is achieved or limits are reached.
+*   **Soft-Mode Iterative Optimization:** A dedicated workflow to systematically explore stable configurations by displacing along soft modes and relaxing, iterating until stability is achieved or limits are reached.
--   **Genetic Algorithm (GA) Driven Optimization:** Integrates a Genetic Algorithm to intelligently explore the potential energy surface, generating and relaxing new structures based on the most promising candidates from previous iterations, significantly enhancing the search for stable phases.
+*   **Genetic Algorithm (GA) Driven Optimization:** Integrates a Genetic Algorithm to intelligently explore the potential energy surface, generating and relaxing new structures based on the most promising candidates from previous iterations, significantly enhancing the search for stable phases.
--   **AIMD-Check Mode:** (Planned) Run short MLIP-based molecular dynamics simulations to provide dynamic stability metrics.
+*   **AIMD-Check Mode:** (Planned) Run short MLIP-based molecular dynamics simulations to provide dynamic stability metrics.
--   **Command-Line Interface (CLI):** Simple and intuitive CLI for high-throughput screening and integration into automated workflows.
+*   **Command-Line Interface (CLI):** Simple and intuitive CLI for high-throughput screening and integration into automated workflows.

 ### Installation

 VibroML can be installed via `pip` or from source.